Burndown herbicide applications are an essential part of weed management in cotton.

 Prior to planting cotton, fields should be free of live weed growth unless the cultural weed control practice of planting into green cover is being utilized.
 This can be accomplished with tillage or burndown herbicides.
 Ideally, existing weeds should be controlled at least a couple of weeks prior to planting to allow for decomposition of the plant material.
 Planting into existing weeds, or heavy, non-decayed weed residue can interfere with seed placement and reduce emergence due to poor seed-to-soil contact.

 If herbicides are used as a burndown, the herbicide labels MUST be reviewed for timing intervals between application and cotton planting date.
 The full recommended herbicide rate and proper application timing should be used for the toughest-to-control weed species in the field.

 Environmental conditions affect the rate of weed growth, crop development, crop tolerance to herbicides, and herbicide performance.
 Fluctuating day and night temperatures are typical in the spring.
-The efficacy of a burndown herbicide application can be reduced by cold temperatures.
-It is recommended to wait on applying herbicides until nighttime temperatures are above 40° F and daytime temperatures are in the high 50s to low 60s 1 Weed control may be even more effective if there are several days of warmer weather prior to herbicide applications rather than applying on the first warm day of the season.
+The effectiveness of a burndown herbicide application can be reduced by cold temperatures.
+It is recommended to wait on applying herbicides until nighttime temperatures are above 40°F and daytime temperatures are in the high 50s to low 60s.1 Weed control may be increased with several days of warmer weather prior to herbicide application rather than applying on the first warm day of the season.